abhiramk2004/implementation-of-graphical-password/README.md

 # implementation-of-graphical-password
-These commands should be ran
-  sudo apt-get install python3-pip python -m venv venv venv\Scripts\activate
+These commands should be ran in the directory sudo apt-get install python3-pip python -m venv venv venv\Scripts\activate